Tasniim5/ro-cham-beau/README.md

 ### Rock Paper Scissors, Spock, Lizard Mode

 The advanced mode of Rock Paper Scissors Lizard Spock was included in the game to add a fresh twist and challenge for players looking for a more complex and strategic gameplay experience.
 This expanded version introduces additional gestures and rules that create new layers of depth and excitement, appealing to users who seek a deeper level of engagement and skill development.
-By incorporating the Lizard Spock variant, the game offers a dynamic and innovative twist on the traditional Rock Paper Scissors format, providing a stimulating and stimulating option for those looking to test their strategic thinking and decision-making abilities.
+By incorporating the Lizard Spock variant, the game offers a dynamic and innovative twist on the traditional Rock Paper Scissors format, providing a stimulating option for those looking to test their strategic thinking and decision-making abilities.

 ### Best of 3

 The inclusion of a "Best of 3" mode in the game adds an element of suspense and competitiveness for players by allowing them to engage in a series of rounds to determine the ultimate winner.
 This mode not only provides a quick and concise gameplay experience, but it also provides more opportunities for players to strategize and adapt their tactics, but also adds a sense of progression and accomplishment as they strive to come out on top over multiple rounds.
-By incorporating a "Best of 3" mode, the game offers a structured and engaging format that enhances the overall enjoyment and satisfaction of players seeking a more challenging and rewarding experience where they can move onto more difficult modes.
+By incorporating a "Best of 3" mode, the game offers a structured and engaging format that enhances the overall enjoyment and satisfaction of players seeking a more challenging and rewarding experience where they can move onto more difficult modes if they wish.

 ### Best of 5

 The inclusion of a "Best of 5" mode in the game serves to further enhance the competitive nature of gameplay by providing an even more robust and challenging experience.
 This mode allows players to engage in a series of matches that require them to demonstrate consistency, adaptability, and resilience over a longer period of time.
 By requiring players to win the majority of five rounds, the "Best of 5" mode intensifies the strategic depth of gameplay, as individuals must carefully plan their moves and anticipate their opponent's actions throughout the extended series.
-Ultimately, the inclusion of a "Best of 5" mode enriches the gameplay experience by rewarding players who can maintain their focus and skill level over a more demanding and high-stakes competition.
+Ultimately, the inclusion of a "Best of 5" mode enriches the gameplay experience by rewarding players who can maintain their focus and skill level over a more demanding and higher stakes competition.

 ### Best of 10

 The addition of a "Best of 10" mode in the game offers players an even more in-depth and comprehensive gameplay experience.
 By extending the series to ten rounds, this mode presents a significant challenge for those seeking a prolonged and intense competition.
-Players must showcase their skills, endurance, and ability to adapt and strategize over an extended period, creating a more immersive and strategic gameplay environment.
-The "Best of 10" mode allows for a deeper exploration of tactics, counterplay, and player skill, as individuals vie for victory by consistently outperforming their opponents across a substantial and demanding series of matches.
-Overall, the inclusion of a "Best of 10" mode enriches the gameplay experience by providing a high-level, competitive setting for players looking for a more extensive and challenging test of their abilities.
+Players must showcase their skills, endurance, and ability to adapt and strategize over an extended period of time, creating a more immersive and strategic gameplay environment.
+The "Best of 10" mode allows for a deeper exploration of tactics, counterplay, and player skill, as individuals battle for victory by consistently outperforming the computer across a substantial and demanding series of matches.
+Overall, the inclusion of a "Best of 10" mode enriches the gameplay experience by providing a high-level, competitive setting for players looking for a more extensive and challenging test.

 ### Rules

 The incorporation of clear and accessible rules within the game serves to establish a level playing field and ensure that all players understand and adhere to the same set of guidelines.
-By outlining the rules within the game, developers can help facilitate a fair and competitive gaming environment where participants can engage with one another in a structured and informed manner.
-These rules can cover a wide range of aspects, such as gameplay mechanics, scoring systems, prohibited behaviors, and guidelines for resolving disputes, all of which contribute to promoting a positive and enjoyable experience for all players.
+By outlining the rules within the game, we can help facilitate a fair and competitive gaming environment where participants can engage with the computer in a structured and informed manner.
+These rules can cover a wide range of aspects, such as gameplay mechanics and scoring systems, all of which contribute to promoting a positive and enjoyable experience for all players.
 Additionally, having the rules readily available within the game can help new players quickly grasp the fundamentals and start participating confidently, thus fostering a welcoming and inclusive community around the game.
-Ultimately, the inclusion of clear rules in the game serves to promote fairness, sportsmanship, and overall enjoyment for all individuals involved.
+Ultimately, the inclusion of clear rules in the game serves to promote fairness, sportsmanship, and overall enjoyment for all individuals who wish to play.

 ### Features Left to Implement

-Multiple player mode, whereby users are able to play against another user via share code.
+-Multiple player mode, whereby users are able to play against another user via share code.
 Instead of player vs computer mode.
+-Timer function (Beat the clock)

 ## Wireframes